paretech/notes/vscode.md

 "workbench.editor.revealIfOpen": true
 ```

-Open definition side by side
+Open definition side by side (use in conjunction with ctrl+k F12)

 ```json
 "workbench.editor.openSideBySideDirection": "down"  // or "right"